 Luckily, there are defenses available for those charged with a sex offense.
 With the help of an experienced New Jersey sex offense defense attorney at your side, you stand a much greater chance of seeing your charges reduced, or even dismissed.
 With the right help, you can present reasonable doubt about the charges against you and protect your constitutional rights.

 New Jersey Sex Crimes Defense Attorney

 With many years of experience working in different roles in the New Jersey justice system, Joseph Lento is a uniquely qualified New Jersey criminal defense attorney with a comprehensive knowledge of how the criminal justice system works, from start to finish.

 If you have been charged with a sex crime in New Jersey and need a comprehensive, customized defense, contact the attorneys at Lento Law Firm.
 Joseph Lento built his practice on the ideals of customer service and justice and he will fight for your rights and freedom.
-Call (215) 535-5353 today to schedule your free consultation and discover what Joseph Lento can do to clear your name.
+Call (215) 535-5353 today to schedule your consultation and discover what Joseph Lento can do to clear your name.

 What Defenses are Available in New Jersey Sex Offense Cases?

 There are many different defenses that an individual can raise to defend his or her case after being charged with a sex crime.
 The best defense is one that is specifically tailored to meet your needs by an experienced New Jersey criminal defense lawyer, but the following common defenses can possibly be raised on your behalf to challenge the prosecutor's case against you.

 Objective innocence means that you are innocent of the crime of which you are charged, and it can be proven with objective evidence.
 This type of evidence does not always exist, as sometimes charges are based on mere allegations and "he said, she said" testimony.
 However, when certain facts and evidence exist, you and your defense attorney can definitively prove you are innocent of the crime.

 Ways to do this include, but are not limited to: